linkml/linkml/docs/howtos/ontologies-as-values.md

 traditional data modeling background, but some people coming from an ontology background might get tripped up.

-## Ontology class hierarchies and LinkML class hierarchies need not be mirrored.
+## Ontology class hierarchies and LinkML class hierarchies need not be mirrored

+Next we will look at a more advanced example.
+Here we will also talk about how what we are modeling is represented in RDF/OWL, so some knowledge of these frameworks helps here.

+### A model of organisms in LinkML

 Consider a schema that models both individual people and organisms, as well as taxonomic concepts such as Homo sapiens or Vertebrate: